 Pin Name I/O Type Description A1-A0 Input Device Select Address 1-0 .
-These pins are used to select one of up to 4 devices of the same type on the same I 2 C bus.
+These pins are used to select one of up to 4 devices of the same type on the same I C bus.
 To select the device, the address value on the three pins must match the corresponding bits contained in the slave address.
 The address pins are pulled down internally.
 SDA Input/Output Serial Data/Address .
-This is a bi-directional pin for the I 2 C interface.
-It is open-drain and is intended to be wire-OR'd with other devices on the I 2 C bus.
+This is a bi-directional pin for the I C interface.
+It is open-drain and is intended to be wire-OR'd with other devices on the I C bus.
 The input buffer incorporates a Schmitt trigger for noise immunity and the output driver includes slope control for falling edges.
 An external pull-up resistor is required.
 SCL Input Serial Clock .
-The serial clock pin for the I 2 C interface.
+The serial clock pin for the I C interface.
 Data is clocked out of the device on the falling edge, and into the device on the rising edge.
 The SCL input also incorporates a Schmitt trigger input for noise immunity.
 CNT1, CNT2 Input Event Counter Inputs .
 These battery-backed inputs increment counters when an edge is detected on the corresponding CNT pin.
 The polarity is programmable.
 These pins should not be left floating.
 Tie to ground if these pins are not used.
 X1, X2 Input/Output 32.768 kHz crystal connection.
 When using an external oscillator, apply the clock to X1 and a DC mid-level to X2.
 These pins should be left unconnected if RTC is not used.
 RST Input/Output Reset .
 This active-low output is open drain with weak pull-up.
 It is also an input when used as a manual reset.
 This pin should be left floating if unused.
 PFI Input Early Power-fail Input .
 Typically connected to an unregulated power supply to detect an early power failure.
 This pin must be tied to ground if unused.
 CAL/PFO Output Calibration/Early Power-fail Output.
 In calibration mode, this pin supplies a 512 Hz square-wave output for clock calibration.
 In normal operation, this is the early power-fail output.
-V {BAK} Power supply Backup supply voltage .
+V BAK Power supply Backup supply voltage .
 Connected to a 3 V battery or a large value capacitor.
-If $V{DD} \le 3.6 \text{ V}$ and no backup supply is used, this pin should be tied to V{DD} .
-If $V{DD} > 3.6 \text{ V}$ and no backup supply is used, this pin should be left floating and the VBC bit should be set in the RTC register 0Bh.
-V {SS} Power supply Ground for the device.
+If no backup supply is used, this pin should be tied to ground and the VBC bit should be cleared in the RTC register 0Bh.
+The trickle charger is UL recognized and ensures no excessive current when using a lithium battery.
+V SS Power supply Ground for the device.
 Must be connected to the ground of the system.
-V {DD} Power supply Power supply input to the device.
+V DD Power supply Power supply input to the device.